-The Bank recorded net income of \$1,597 million for fiscal 2012 compared to \$1,254 million for the corresponding period of 2011.
-Diluted earnings per share were \$4.58 for fiscal 2012, up \$1.21 from \$3.37 for fiscal 2011.
-The results for fiscal 2012 included the following amounts, net of income taxes: a \$198 million gain net of charges related to the sale of the operations of the subsidiary Natcan Investment Management Inc., \$113 million in income attributable to the increase in the fair value of restructured notes and other commercial paper, \$62 million in severance pay charges and lease terminations, items related to the acquisitions of Wellington West and the full-service investment advisory business of HSBC Securities (Canada) Inc. totalling \$27 million, a \$13 million write-off of intangible assets and a \$29 million reversal of provisions for income tax contingencies.
-The results for fiscal 2011 included the following amounts, net of income taxes: a \$19 million severance pay charge related to the rationalization of certain activities, a \$14 million charge related to the acquisition of Wellington West, \$8 million in litigation provisions, as well as an \$11 million reversal of allowances for credit losses taken for loans and credit facilities secured by restructured notes of the MAV conduits and a \$21 million reversal of provisions for income tax contingencies.
-Excluding specified items, net income for fiscal 2012 would have been \$1,359 million as against \$1,263 million, for an increase of 8% from fiscal 2011.
-Diluted earnings per share would have been \$3.85 for fiscal 2012, compared to \$3.50 for fiscal 2011.
-Tier 1 and total capital ratios, according to BIS rules-Basel II-stood at 12.0% and 15.9%, respectively, as at October 31, 2012, compared to 13.6% and 16.9% as at October 31, 2011.
-The dividend payout ratio, excluding specified items, was 40% for fiscal 2012.
-Revenues for the Personal and Commercial segment were up 3%, owing to an increase in loan volumes but tempered by a narrower net interest margin.
-Total revenues for the Wealth Management segment, excluding specified items, increased by 9% mainly due to acquisitions.
-Lastly, revenues for the Financial Markets segment were up 7%, mostly due to trading revenues, primarily attributable to fixed-income securities.
+Bank's pension plans, \$28 million in charges related to acquisitions, and \$21 million in other charges related to the optimization of processes.
+A \$37 million reversal of provisions for income tax contingencies was also recorded.
+The results for fiscal 2012 included the following amounts, net of income taxes: a \$198 million gain net of charges related to the sale of the operations of the subsidiary Natcan Investment Management Inc., \$113 million in income attributable to a rise in the fair value of restructured notes and other commercial paper, \$62 million in severance pay charges and lease terminations, items related to the acquisitions of Wellington West and the full-service investment advisory business of HSBC Securities (Canada) Inc. totalling \$27 million, and \$13 million in write-offs of intangible assets.
+A \$29 million reversal of provisions for income tax contingencies was also recorded.
+Excluding specified items, net income for fiscal 2013 would have been \$1,423 million as against \$1,359 million, for an increase of 5% from fiscal 2012.
+Diluted earnings per share would have been \$4.04 for fiscal 2013, compared to \$3.85 for fiscal 2012.
+Common Equity Tier 1 (CET1), Tier 1 and total capital ratios under Basel III, stood at 8.7%, 11.4% and 15.0%, respectively, as at October 31, 2013, well above regulatory requirements, compared to the pro forma ratios of 7.3%, 10.1% and 14.1%, respectively, as at October 31, 2012.
+The dividend payout ratio excluding specified items was 42% for fiscal 2013 compared to 40% for fiscal 2012.
+Revenues for the Personal and Commercial segment were up 3%, owing to an increase in loan volumes but offset by a narrower net interest margin.
+Total revenues for the Wealth Management segment, excluding specified items, increased by 6% mainly due to the favourable synergy created by acquisitions and growth in assets under administration.
+Lastly, revenues for the Financial Markets segment were up 6%, primarily due to trading revenues.